 Is your child struggling in school?
+What do you do when your child is failing or getting bad grades in school?
 When your child does poorly in school, it can feel confusing and frustrating.
 If you are wondering what to do and how to handle your child failing at school, I am happy to have Zoe Evergreen to share some advice on this matter.
+She has lots of great ideas for how to help a child that is not doing well in school.

-Zoe runs a private tutoring business and is the head writer of designsbyevergreen.com which is dedicated to finding ways for you to bond with your family.
+Zoe is a former teacher who runs a private tutoring business.
 When she visit homes of students who are struggling, she often comes into situations in which the parents simply cannot accept that their child has a learning “hole” or even a learning deficiency.
 She has learned to coach families to work together to solve problems, creating an environment in which the child feels completely loved and supported and, in return, the families are healthier and happier.
 Here is her advice for what to do when your child does poorly in school.
-She wants parents to remember, “What Your Child Struggles with Can be the Best Thing to Happen to Them!”
+She wants parents to remember, “What your child struggles with can be the best thing to happen to them!”

-What To Do When Your Child Does Poorly In School
+What To Do When Your Child Is Not Doing Well In School

 When I walk into a home on the first day of tutoring, emotions are usually really high.
 The child is usually failing at least one subject and both the parent and the child feel defeated.
 The label, “lazy”, seems to be somehow easier to swallow than to accept their child is actually struggling in some way.
 Believe the best about your child and accept that it may be something else besides laziness.